corsairmarks/machine_shipset_gigastructures_ringworld_compatibility/mod/README.md

 ### Known Issues

-In order to apply the graphics from the Machine Shipset for ringworlds to Gigas, it was necessary to overwrite two of its entity definitions (text files which tell the game how to attach models and textures, and how to shade them).
-Overriding a graphics entity causes an error log - expect two entries similar to these:
+In order to ensure the Penrose Sphere ringworld segments look like the Machine Shipset when completed, it was necessary to override the final stage of the megastructure `gigablackhole_ring_world_3`.
+Expect to see one entry in the error.log like this:

 ```
 [23:42:04][graphics/pdx_entity.cpp:2546]: Duplicate of giga_ringworld_3x_seams_entity added to entity system
-[23:42:04][graphics/pdx_entity.cpp:2546]: Duplicate of giga_ringworld_destroyed_entity added to entity system
 ```

 ## Changelog